dchristian3188/dchristian3188.github.io/_posts/2017-05-05-SysAdmin Basics - Getting Installed Software.md

 What's neat about using this method is, you can query computers using the remote registry service.
 This could be useful in some scenario where PowerShell remoting is not available but remote registry is.
 [This function](https://github.com/dchristian3188/Main/blob/master/Functions/Get-RemoteRegistryProgram.ps1) was created to make interacting with the remote registry a little easier.
-# The New
+# The New - PackageManagement
 In version 5 of PowerShell the team introduced the PackageManagement module.
-This module introduced a ton of great functionality for managing software and modules.
+This module introduced a ton of great functionality for managing software.
 ```Get-Package``` is now built in, and can be used to retrieve locally installed software.
 Not only will it find installed programs, it'll also list any chocolatey packages you have installed.
 If your on version 5 or later its quick, easy and built in.